csc-training/high-level-gpu-programming/docs/02-execution-model.md

 - a grid of threads is created on a specific device to perform the work.
 - each work-item executes the same kernel
-- each work-item processes different elements of the data.
+- each work-item typically processes different elements of the data.
 - there is no global synchronization or data exchange.

 # Summary
 - GPUs are hardware with high degree of parallelism.
 - many threads execute the same instruction (SIMD).
 - there is a hierarchy of the work-items (*work-groups*, *sub-groups*).
-- all items in the sub-group execute the same instruction (in 4 cycles).
+- all items in the sub-group execute the same instruction.
 - branching in a *sub-group* should be avoided
 - memory accesses are done per *sub-group*.